ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

         duck.runDuckLink();
     }

 Now compile and upload to your device.
 If using a Heltec LoRa ESP32 board you should see a Duck Online message on the LED screen.
-You can now open your phone or laptop's wifi preferences and connect to the ``SOS DuckLink Network``!
+You can now open your phone or laptop's Wi-Fi preferences and connect to the ``SOS DuckLink Network``!

+If you don't see the captive portal screen, you can force it by accessing [neverssl.com](http://neverssl.com) which will force the captive portal to intercept the HTTP request.

 ## API
 ``setDeviceId(String deviceId, const int formLength)``
 - Set device ID and captive portal form length.
 Do not leave **deviceId** *null* or as an empty string. **formLength** defaults to 10.
 Use in ``setup()``.

 ``void begin(int baudRate)``
-- Initialize baude rate for serial.
+- Initialize baud rate for serial.
 Use in ``setup()``.

 ``void setupDisplay(String deviceType)``
 - Initializes LED screen on Heltec LoRa ESP32 and configures it to show status, device ID, and the device type.
 Use in ``setup()``.